brian14708/wh-briefings/statements-releases/2021-05/2021-05-28-statement-by-president-joe-biden-on-the-rise-of-anti-semitic-attacks.md

 modified_time: 2021-05-28 15:33:56-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/05/28/statement-by-president-joe-biden-on-the-rise-of-anti-semitic-attacks/
 published_time: 2021-05-28 15:33:55-04:00
-title: Statement by President Joe Biden on the Rise of Anti-Semitic Attacks
+title: "Statement by President Joe\_Biden on the Rise of Anti-Semitic\_Attacks"
 ---

 In the last weeks, our nation has seen a series of anti-Semitic attacks,